4 Short-Term Remedies for Lost Health Insurance Coverage

 One reason I decided against a marketplace health plan for now is that I’m lucky to be in excellent health (knock on wood!) and didn’t need a single doctor visit in that four-month period in which I was unemployed, but still insured.
 It’s that likely all I will need this year is my well-woman and physical exam.
 With a quick call to Planned Parenthood, I found out that locally, these checkups would only cost me about $150 out-of-pocket.

 That Groupon dental visit came in handy.
 I learned I had an old filling that needed to be replaced.
 The dentist quoted me a “discounted” cost of $240 for the procedure without insurance.
-I knew that if I waited more than a couple of months to take care of it, I could end up needing a more painful (and more expensive) root canal.
+Talk about expensive!
+But if I waited more than a couple of months to take care of it, I could end up needing a more painful (and more expensive) root canal.
 So I immediately started shopping around.